GKN pension trustees say any potential buyer faces big pension deficit

-(Reuters) - Any buyer of British engineering company GKN (GKN.L) should be aware of its sizeable pension deficit, GKN’s pension trustees said on Tuesday, a day after Melrose (MRON.L) appealed directly to GKN investors to back its 7 billion pound takeover offer.
+Jan 16 (Reuters) - Any buyer of British engineering company GKN should be aware of its sizeable pension deficit, GKN’s pension trustees said on Tuesday, a day after Melrose appealed directly to GKN investors to back its 7 billion pound takeover offer.

 Last week GKN said it had rebuffed a 405 pence per share cash-and-stock offer from Melrose made on Jan 8, as it set out plans to split its aerospace and automotive businesses.